 Tree Preservation Orders (TPO)

-Your chosen solicitor will also need to check whether there is any Tree Preservation Orders (TPO) on trees in the vicinity of your prospective home.
+Your chosen solicitor will also need to check whether there are any Tree Preservation Orders (TPO) on trees in the vicinity of your prospective home.
 TPO-protected trees cannot be trimmed, pruned or uprooted without prior council approval.
 It is a criminal offence for anyone to wilfully damage or destroy a tree under a TPO.

 Details of confirmed and provisional Orders are kept in the local land charges register and in the Department of the Built Environment at the Guildhall.
 An official search before you purchase a property should reveal the existence of a TPO – or whether the property is located in a conservation area.